 What is pre-conception care?

-In Australia, Traditional Chinese Medicine is enjoying growing popularity as couples seek to enhance their fertility by using natural methods.
+In Australia, Traditional Chinese Medicine is enjoying growing popularity amongst couples seeking to enhance their fertility by using natural methods.
 News of positive experiences and successful outcomes are spreading as natural, holistic, adjunctive and alternative support to conventional medical fertility enhancement (IVF) are being sought.

 The unfortunate reality of age

 In the West women are choosing to have their babies much later in life and have often taken the oral contraceptive pill (OCP) during their most fertile years from adolescence to mid-thirties to avoid pregnancy.

 Unlike men who produce fresh semen daily, women are born with all the eggs that they will need for their entire reproductive lifecycle.
 As women age so do their eggs.
 From her late 30’s a woman’s fertility is in natural decline.

 For older women who have decided to have children later in life, the combination of reproductive aging and the undesirable side effects of the OCP can have a devastating impact on natural fertility.

 If women are looking to give themselves the greatest opportunity of falling pregnant it is advisable that they start trying sooner rather than later and either avoid using the OCP or cease it as soon as possible.

 Pre-conception care should ideally commence up to 12 months prior to pregnancy.
 The aim of Chinese Medicine pre-conception care is to promote optimal gynaecological health in preparation for pregnancy.
 It is designed to get a woman’s body in the best possible position to fall pregnant, stay pregnant and nourish a baby for the entire pregnancy and beyond.